hunter-college-ossd-fall-2019/RAS-Dazzle/README.md

 Bakainkorp

-We had no problem with creating this repository
+We had no problem with creating this repository.
+It took no longer then 7 min to create it.